Ankitajadhav611/Master_thesis/README.md

 # Master_thesis
-Human Detection System for Mars Habitat
+Human Detection System for Mars Habitat \n
 This code inputs image and classify object in image